aZholtikov/zh_avr_pcf8574/README.md

 ## Note

 1. Enable interrupt support only if input GPIO's are used.
 2. All the INT GPIO's on the extenders must be connected to the one GPIO on AVR.
-Only PORTD0 - PORTD7 are acceptable!
 3. The input GPIO's are always pullup to the power supply.

 ## Dependencies